stefan-hoeck/idris2-rhone-js/src/Examples/CSS.md

-The `rhone.html` document at the project root defines two entry points for out single-page web page: A `style` element in the header, where our CSS rules go, and a `div` in the body, where the content of our web page goes.
+The `rhone.html` document at the project root defines two entry points for out single-page web page: A `style` element in the header, where our CSS rules go, and the body element, where the content of our web page goes.
 We typically refer to HTML elements via `ElemRef` values
 (defined in `Control.Monad.Dom.Interface`), which come with